usf-cs272-f25/usf-cs272-f25.github.io/_assignments/lab04.md

 ## Rubric

-1. 100 pts for credible effort
+1. 100 pts for credible effort.
+No autograder for this assignment.